thinhtran3588/thinhtran3588.github.io/_posts/2021-05-28-use-cloudflare-proxy-with-lambda.md

    - Go to `SSL/TLS`, change `SSL/TLS encryption mode` to `Full`.

-**Note**: It may take a while before you can access the lambda function with the custom domain.
+**Note**: It may take a while before you are able to access the lambda function with the custom domain.